cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 To summarize, this section has explored:

 * How to work with the Bank module and handle players making wagers on games, now that the application supports live games playing to completion (with the winner claiming both wagers) or expiring through inactivity (with the inactive player forfeiting their wager as if losing), and no possibility of withheld value being stranded in inactive games.
-* How to add handling actions which ask the `bank` module to perform the token transfers required by the wager, and where to invoke them in the message handlers.
+* How to add handling actions that ask the `bank` module to perform the token transfers required by the wager, and where to invoke them in the message handlers.
 * How to create a new wager-handling file with functions to collect a wager, refund a wager, and pay winnings, in which `must` prefixes indicate either a user-side error (leading to a failed transaction) or a failure of the application's escrow account (requiring the whole application be terminated).
 * How to run integration tests, which requires you to first build a proper bank keeper, create new helpers, refactor your existing keeper tests, account for the new events being emitted from the bank, and add extra checks of money handling.
 * How to interact with the CLI to check account balances to test that wagers are being withheld and paid.